CaroloS/Python_DataScience_Coursera/README.md

 Merging energy use and country GDP data, and analysis with pandas.

-### Assignment 4: Hypothesis Testing
+### Assignment 4

-Hypothesis: University towns have their mean housing prices less effected by recessions.
+Hypothesis Testing: University towns have their mean housing prices less effected by recessions.
 Assignment: Run a t-test to compare the ratio of the mean price of houses in university towns the quarter before the recession starts compared to the recession bottom.